School of Business

-- Master of Science in Global Leadership (MSGL) - A hybrid program combining online and on-campus coursework that is completed in 16 months.
+- Master of Science in Global Leadership (MSGL) - A hybrid program offered as a 24-month dual degree with specific partner institutions.

 - Master of Science in Real Estate (MSRE) - A program that may be completed at either a full-time or a part-time pace in 10 or 24 months respectively.

 - Master of Science in Supply Chain Management (MS-SCM) - A hybrid program offering online courses with on-campus residence sessions over 24 months.

 - Master of Science in Taxation (MTAX) - A flexible program that may be completed in 10 to 17 months.

 The Ahlers Center for International Business is dedicated to supporting USD's mission to develop more globally minded, responsible leaders.
 The Ahlers Center designs and delivers a wide array of programmatic offerings and experiences for students, faculty and the business community in many different ways.
 The Ahlers Center also creates tailored executive education programs for corporations and partner universities.
 To support USD faculty in their efforts to bring an international perspective to the classroom, the Center organizes international faculty development trips as well as offers the opportunity for faculty to apply for grants to support research projects.
 International speakers and academic leaders are sponsored by the Center to enrich the community's knowledge of the increasingly competitive global business arena.

 To accommodate students, the Ahlers Center for International Business sponsors graduate business study abroad programs across the globe.
 Graduate business students may gain international experience through a semester exchange or short-term study abroad opportunities.
 The Ahlers Center helps make the classroom at USD more internationally diverse by coordinating exchange students from international partner universities.